CLRM1/python_political_trivia/README.md

 # politicaltriviagame
-Python word game with political and historical trivia.
-Some code provided by UT Austin CS302 course.
+Python word game with political and historical trivia, completed as a part of UT Austin CS302 python course.

 # Setup
 1. `git clone`